SMS marketing is returning into the fold as an effective way to reach out to customers.

 Old Navy’s message focuses on a specific offer like PJ faves with a conversational voice that sounds similar to a normal SMS.
 For example, “HO HO HO!”

 The brand takes advantage of this promotional SMS message and includes a link and CTA to let customers know that the PJ faves are 75% off storewide.

 SMS Campaign Metrics

 As with any other marketing channel, tracking SMS campaign metrics to optimize performance is key.
-Since the read rate is so high by default (up to 97%), doing in-depth analysis on open rates of each campaign isn’t likely to bring much benefit.
+Since the read rate is so high by default (up to 97%), doing an in-depth analysis of the open rates of each campaign isn’t likely to bring many benefits.

 - Unsubscribe rate.
 Tracking large changes in average unsubscribe rates can indicate you are spamming people with low quality or too much content.

 - Delivery rate.
 Points to general failure to deliver.
 While there may be carrier errors, finding out how many “dead” numbers you have and if you trip up spam filters will be key to continual SMS marketing success.